petersng/oliviacha.com/README.md

 oliviacha.com
 -------------

-My GF's video portfolio site, as she is a video editor.
-She wanted a means to easily create her site without doing too much HTML or CSS to get her Vimeo links on the page.
-So I hacked around with Jekyll, along with writing some custom Ruby code to extract Vimeo data given a list of links she wanted to use.
+My GF's video editor portfolio site.
+Wanted an easy means to update the video links on the site without manually entering all the data and adjusting the links.

+So I used Jekyll, along with writing some custom Ruby code to extract Vimeo data given a list of links she wanted to use.
 The Vimeo data was then used to generate the videos section on the site.

 ---